FedeDP/Clight/README.md

 * DPMS support: it will set desired dpms timeouts for AC/batt states.
 * Dpms and dimmer can be disabled while on AC, just set dimmer timeout/any dpms timeout for given AC state <= 0.
 * Clight supports org.freedesktop.PowerManagement.Inhibit interface.
 Thus, when for example watching a youtube video from chromium, dimmer module won't dim your screen.
-* Weather support: if an OpenWeatherMap apikey is provided through conf file or cmdline option, clight will adjust timeouts between captures given current cloudiness.
-Function that adjusts timeouts is quite simple: if cloudiness > 50 -> current timeout is shorten of (cloudiness - 50) / 100.
-This way, at 51 timeout will be 99% of original timeout.
-At 100 it will be 50%.
-* NetworkManager StateChanged signal is supported, thus modules can react to connection state changes (only used by weather for now).
 * Gracefully auto-disabling unsupported module (eg: GAMMA on non-X environments)

 ### Valgrind is run with: